ofekdeitch/cognitio-static/blog-posts/gold-silver-ratio-2021.md

-For investors interested in precious metals, the gold-silver ratio is a useful indicator.
-Here's a comparison of the historical gold and silver price ratio for the year 2021.

 - In 2021, gold silver ratio averaged X
 - Blah 2021 marked the highest peak of the gold-to-silver ratio at X
 - Blah 2021 marked the lowest peak of the gold-to-silver ratio at 1.2